Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Medvedev degrees of effective subshifts

-\begin{example} The sets $A^{\N}$ and $B^{\N}$ are computably homeomorphic for any $A$ and $B$ finite.
-Indeed, the usual homeomorphism between these sets is a computable function (for example, the one described in \cite[Theorem 2-97]{hocking_topology_1961}).
-A particularly simple case is when $A=\{0,1,2,3\}$ and $B=\{0,1\}$.
-A computable homeomorphism between $A^{\N}$ and $B^{\N}$ is given by the letter-to-word substitutions
+\begin{example} If $A$ and $B$ are finite alphabets with cardinality at least $2$, then the sets $A^{\N}$ and $B^{\N}$ are computably homeomorphic.
+Indeed, the usual homeomorphism between these sets is a computable function (see \cite[Theorem 2-97]{hocking_topology_1961}).
+A simple case is when $A=\{0,1,2,3\}$ and $B=\{0,1\}$.
+Then a computable homeomorphism is given by the letter-to-word substitutions $0\mapsto00,\ 1\mapsto01,\ 2\mapsto10,\ 3\mapsto11.$ \end{example}